Castor, Cambridgeshire: Roman

-The Praetorium appears to have been abandoned in the fifth century and there is a hiatus till the late 7th and 8th centuries, when finds from the area suggest considerable high-status activity.
+The Praetorium appears to have been abandoned in the 5th century and there is a hiatus till the late 7th and 8th centuries, when finds from the area suggest considerable high-status activity.
 It is suggested that during the 7th century the former Roman site became the focus of the nunnery of St Kyneburgha, founded before 664.

 Early medieval

 Kyneburgha (d. c.
 680) and Kyneswide were sisters, the daughters of King Penda of Mercia, the sisters of Peada of Mercia; their mother was Kynewise.
 Kyneburgha married Alhfrith of Deira, co-regent of Northumbria (who attended the Synod of Whitby in 664), but later founded an abbey for both monks and nuns in Castor.
 She became the first abbess.
 She was buried in her church, but her remains were translated, before 972, to Peterborough Abbey, now Peterborough Cathedral.
 She had been one of the signatories, together with her brother Wulfhere, of the founding charter of Peterborough Abbey, dated 664.
 The Danes laid waste to the area in around AD 870.

-The Church of England parish church of St Kyneburgha is notable for its Romanesque architecture and includes notable medieval wall paintings.
+The Church of England parish church of St Kyneburgha dates from 1124.
+It is notable for its Romanesque architecture and includes notable medieval wall paintings.
 It is a Grade I listed building.
 It is the only church of that dedication in England.
 The Romanesque tower is 71 feet (22 metres) high, topped by a later spire of 44 feet high (13 metres), giving a total height of 115 feet (35 metres).